The QT Difference

 The automation advantage.

-With QT Ultrasound, the process is almost entirely automated, reducing any variables due to human error.
+With the QTscan, the process is almost entirely automated, reducing any variables due to human error.
 Which means your scans are completely reproducible, no matter who is operating the device.
 This makes it easier to detect any changes in your breasts over time.

 Advances so remarkable, you might sleep through them.